-I write concerning requests for documents and records sent to the National Archives and Records Administration ("NARA") on March 25, 2021 and August 25, 2021 by the Select Committee to Investigate the January 6th Attack on the United States Capitol (the "Committee").
+I write concerning requests for documents and records sent to the National Archives and Records Administration ("NARA") on March 25, 2021 and August 25, 2021, by the Select Committee to Investigate the January 6th Attack on the United States Capitol (the "Committee").
 The Committee requested an extremely broad set of documents and records, potentially numbering in the millions, which unquestionably contain information protected from disclosure by the executive and other privileges, including but not limited to the presidential communications, deliberative process, and attorney-client privileges.

-On October 15, 2021, NARA noticed the fourth set of records for review (P-N001025 - P-N0010164) (the "Fourth Notification").
-Following a review of such records, pursuant to the Presidential Records Act, Executive Order 13489, and 36 CFR 1270.44, I have determined that the following records contain information subject to executive privilege, including the presidential communications and deliberative process privileges, and I hereby formally assert executive privilege over these records:
+On January 14, 2022 NARA noticed the fifth set of Presidential records for review (the "Fifth Notification").
+Following a review of such records, pursuant to the Presidential Records Act, Executive Order 13489, and 36 CFR 1270.44, I have determined that the entirety of the following records are subject to executive privilege, including the presidential communications and deliberative process privileges, and I hereby formally assert executive privilege over these records.